 - Joy Tobin, Principal Scientist Research Interests: using information technology to improve the delivery of healthcare; applying technologies from other industries to healthcare; building partnerships to accomplish shared vision

 - Joel Thurston, Senior Scientist Research Interests: Group dynamics, group perception, conceptual process mapping, measurement theory, research methodology, and the science of team science

 - Devika Nair, Research Scientist Research Interests: geospatial data, regression models, and data visualization

 - Neil Kattampallil, Research Scientist

-- Teja Pristavec, Research Associate Research Interests: quantitative methods, health, and inequality
+- Teja Pristavec, Research Assistant Professor Research Interests: spatial analysis, administrative data, quantitative methods, health, and inequality

 - Samantha Cohen, Research Associate Research Interests: using messy and found datasets for examining real world behavior, judgment and decision-making, agent-based modeling, and social partner choice